-Criminal incident investigation and reporting, including sexual assault
+Criminal incident reporting and investigation, including sexual assault

 Theft is the most common crime on any campus.
 In order to minimize loss, students are encouraged to observe the following precautions:

-- Mark a computer, bike, and other metal or plastic belongings with an engraver, available from community safety.
+- Mark valuable items, such as bicycles, computers, etc. with an engraver, available from community safety.

 - Mark books with names and box numbers.